-Rattled world 'at war' with coronavirus as deaths surge in Italy
+Rattled world 'at war' with coronavirus as deaths surge in Italy, France

 In China, the world’s second-biggest economy after the United States, the jobless rate rose to 6.2% in February, the highest since records began, and up from 5.2% in December.

-The majority of Chinese businesses and factories – apart from the epicenter in Hubei province – have reopened, but it is unclear how many workers and staff have actually returned.
+The majority of Chinese businesses and factories – apart from the original epicentre in Hubei province – have reopened, but it is unclear how many workers and staff have actually returned.

 The crisis has exacerbated some long-running geopolitical frictions.
 A European Union document accused Russian media of stoking panic in the West via misinformation over the disease, while China withdrew credentials of American journalists at three U.S. newspapers in a row in part over coverage of the coronavirus.

-Among the latest cultural events to be canceled was the 50th anniversary of Britain’s Glastonbury music festival.
+Among the latest cultural events to be cancelled was the 50th anniversary of Britain’s Glastonbury music festival.

-With most major sports events now canceled, the International Olympic Committee (IOC) was under increasing pressure to reconsider the summer Games in Japan.
+With most major sports events now cancelled, the International Olympic Committee (IOC) was under increasing pressure to reconsider the summer Games in Japan.

 Several athletes, including reigning Olympic pole vault champion Katerina Stefanidi, said athletes’ health was at risk as they juggled training with coronavirus shutdowns.